rjorton/OIE2023/README.md

 # 3: Alignment on your own

-You now need to use bwa to align the reads for the Sim2 samples to the sars2_ref.fasta reference sequence.
+You now need to use BWA to align the reads for Sample2 (S2_R1.fq and S2_R2.fq) to the sars2_ref.fasta reference sequence.
 So lets move into the correct folder:

 ```
 cd ../Sample2
 ```

-You need to work out the commands yourself based on the previous commands for the Sim1 sample.
-Here is a reminder of the commands you used for Sim1 (S1) which you will need to adapt.
+**You need to work out the commands yourself based on the previous commands for the Sample1**.
+Here is a reminder of the commands you used for Sample1 (S1) which you will need to adapt:

-**NB:** Essentially, you will want change the names of your input FASTQ filenames and the output files (e.g. from S1 to S2) in each command

 ```
 prinseq-lite.pl -stats_info -stats_len -fastq S1_R1.fq -fastq2 S1_R2.fq